-VIENNA (AP) — The Freedom Party was headed for the first far-right win in a national parliamentary election in post-World War II Austria on Sunday, finishing ahead of the governing conservatives after tapping into voters’ anxieties about immigration, inflation, Ukraine and other issues, a projection showed.
+VIENNA (AP) — The Freedom Party secured the first far-right national parliamentary election victory in post-World War II Austria on Sunday, finishing ahead of the governing conservatives after tapping into anxieties about immigration, inflation, Ukraine and other issues.
 But its chances of governing were unclear.

-A projection for ORF public television, based on counting of about two-thirds of the votes, put support for the Freedom Party at 29.1% and Chancellor Karl Nehammer’s Austrian People’s Party at 26.3%.
+Preliminary official results showed the Freedom Party finishing first with 29.2% of the vote and Chancellor Karl Nehammer’s Austrian People’s Party was second with 26.5%.
 The center-left Social Democrats were in third place with 21%.
 The outgoing government — a coalition of Nehammer's party and the environmentalist Greens — lost its majority in the lower house of parliament.

 Herbert Kickl, leader of the Freedom Party of Austria adjusts his glasses at the national broadcaster studio, set up in the parliament building, in Vienna, Austria, Sunday, Sept.
 29, 2024, after polls closed in the country's national election.
 (AP Photo/Andreea Alexandru)